 More Time to Connect and Inspire

-The “I Do, We Do, You Do” method certainly shouldn’t be retired entirely, but teachers should challenge themselves to guide students to take the lead.
+The “I Do, We Do, You Do” method certainly shouldn’t be retired entirely, but teachers should guide students to take the lead.
 The student-centered approaches outlined above can really remove the unnecessary stress the GRR method creates.
 More importantly, these approaches give valuable time to work directly with students in small groups or one-on-one.
 While students excitedly tackle their own interest-based projects or explore questions they created, teachers get to focus on connecting with and inspiring students.
 Note that with the Kiddom platform, the most important work still takes place in the classroom, via interactions with students.
 Sound education technology should expand these interpersonal experiences.
 These are the experiences students learn from and remember most.
 Happy teaching and learning!

 P.S.
 If you’re looking for one-on-one support when experimenting with these strategies using the Kiddom platform, reach out to us!
 We offer professional development via demos, tutorials, consult sessions, and live chat.
-Our team of former educators (including myself) would love to learn more about your practice and how you’re using Kiddom to work directly with your students.
+Our team of former educators would love to learn more about your practice and how you’re using Kiddom to work directly with your students.

 Imagine you’re a chef and you’re about to participate in a cooking class with Bobby Flay to get some professional development.
 You’ve been a chef for years, but you’re seeking to expand your knowledge of the culinary arts.
 The trip is booked and you’ve packed your favorite cooking utensils and a camera to capture the moments.
 Most importantly, you just can’t wait to get in there and cook something new.
 You’re confident you will leave Flay’s class equipped with innovative recipes and new strategies to better your restaurant.